tprasadtp/ubuntu-post-install/docs/tasks.md

       data_dir="data"
     ```

+### Canonical partner repositories

+  Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.

 !!! bug "Note on 32 bit Architecture"
     - Please note that Google Chrome doesn't support 32 bit architecture, please use Chromium.
     - Signal and Visual studio code do not support 32 bit architecture either.